Oracle Setup Guide

 CREATE TABLESPACE <tablespace> DATAFILE SIZE 1G AUTOEXTEND ON MAXSIZE <maximum size>;

-Create at least one Flashback Data Archive with at least 1 day of retention (Fivetran recommends 7 days).
+Create a Flashback Data Archive with at least 1 day of retention (Fivetran recommends 7 days).

 CREATE FLASHBACK ARCHIVE <archive> TABLESPACE <tablespace> RETENTION 7 DAY;

 Add all tables you want to sync to the archive.

 ALTER TABLE "<schema>"."<table>" FLASHBACK ARCHIVE <archive>;

 FIVETRANuser permission to run Flashback queries on the tables you want to sync.
 You can either do this per table: